AngloGold Ashanti Limited (AU) Shares Down Despite Recent Market Volatility

 BMO Capital Markets gave a rating of “Market Perform” to AU, setting the target price at $27 in the report published on June 02nd of the previous year.

-During the last 5 trading sessions, AU rose by +3.59%, which changed the moving average for the period of 200-days by -1.14% in comparison to the 20-day moving average, which settled at $18.36.
-In addition, AngloGold Ashanti Limited saw -10.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AU fell by -2.54%, which changed the moving average for the period of 200-days by -4.90% in comparison to the 20-day moving average, which settled at $17.86.
+In addition, AngloGold Ashanti Limited saw -13.13% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AU